ezraroi/Human-AI-Collab/output/research_gaps.md

 ---

 ## [RESEARCH GAP] Dialogical Knowing
-Domain: Phenomenology, Temporal: Static, Meta-Framework
+[Gap:Resolved] Domain: Phenomenology, Temporal: Static, Meta-Framework

 The tension between Bakhtin's requirement for conscious alterity and the non-conscious nature of AI **The Resolution Link:**